 ‘Hyn’ was released by Marquis Classics in North America in May 2000 and the album was launched with a very successful three week tour of Canada and America in August 2000.

 In 2006 Danny KilBride joined the line-up on Guitar and the band returned to Lorient, also joined by Gafin Morgan on extra pibgorn and pipes.
 We have continued to perform every year, both at home and internationally, between busy family lives and other work commitments.
-We recorded a new EP, Y Cadno in the autumn of 2013 and we are in the process of recording a new album, to be released in 2016 to mark our 20th anniversary, followed by some special performances and a tour.
+We recorded a new EP, Y Cadno in the autumn of 2013 and followed that with a new, full album entitled ‘Aur’ (Gold) which was released in 2016 to mark our 20th anniversary.
+Aur was launched at the Lorient Interceltic Festival, a home from home.
+We followed up with a launch party back in Cardiff in April 2017.